 Open Query Letter

-For example, the inspirational parable about a retiring teacher:
+This is the inspirational parable about a retiring teacher:

 This story needs to be told to help people understand the importance of men confronting and processing their father wound so they can become a fully mature man.
 Jed learning that his father was a hero helps him to better support his grandchildren.
 Armando returning to his family relieves his sons from their separation trauma.

-Or, the love story of a recently widowed public school administrator:
+This is the love story of a recently widowed public school administrator:

 When high school administrator Edward Lehrer faces the tragic loss of his wife and daughter in a car accident, he must navigate the complex dynamics of a small-town high school while confronting his own grief and the moral challenges that arise from his choices, all set against the backdrop of escalating student conflicts and personal dilemmas.